yosefrow/viz-ai/README.md

 #### VPN Instance Details

-Due to the currently unknown usage, we are going with medium sized instance t2.medium However, Ideally, we should plan and predict using the official reference
+To start with, we are going with an instance of size t2.medium.
+Ideally though, we should plan and predict using the official reference
 <https://openvpn.net/vpn-server-resources/openvpn-access-server-system-requirements/>

 #### VPN References